Docs · pipeline

 3. Semantic agent

+Receives the same node manifest.
 Writes a one-sentence plain-English summary per node.
 Rules: starts with a verb, no "this file" preamble, under 140 characters.
-Produces {id, summary}[].

 4. Oracle agent